OpenShift vs VMware Tanzu Application Service comparison

 Find out what your peers are saying about OpenShift vs. VMware Tanzu Application Service and other solutions.
 Updated: March 2024.

 OpenShift is ranked 4th in PaaS Clouds with 53 reviews while VMware Tanzu Application Service is ranked 12th in PaaS Clouds with 4 reviews.
 OpenShift is rated 8.4, while VMware Tanzu Application Service is rated 8.8.
 The top reviewer of OpenShift writes "Provides us with the flexibility and efficiency of cloud-native stacks while enabling us to meet regulatory constraints".
 On the other hand, the top reviewer of VMware Tanzu Application Service writes "A solution with a good GUI and the ability to integrate with other systems seamlessly".
-OpenShift is most compared with Amazon AWS, Pivotal Cloud Foundry, Microsoft Azure, Google Cloud and IBM Cloud Private, whereas VMware Tanzu Application Service is most compared with Microsoft Azure, Amazon AWS, Pivotal Cloud Foundry, Google Cloud and Oracle Cloud Infrastructure (OCI).
+OpenShift is most compared with Amazon AWS, Pivotal Cloud Foundry, Microsoft Azure, Google Cloud and Azure Red Hat OpenShift, whereas VMware Tanzu Application Service is most compared with Microsoft Azure, Amazon AWS, Pivotal Cloud Foundry, Oracle Cloud Infrastructure (OCI) and Google Cloud.
 See our OpenShift vs. VMware Tanzu Application Service report.

 See our list of best PaaS Clouds vendors.